No1Company/customer_handover/documents/DesignProcess.md

 ### 3.1 Phase 1 <a name="phaseone"></a>

 The prototype for registering measurements, asking questions and booking consultations was created using Botsociety.
 The different features were designed quite similarly.
-The prototype was designed according to the sources described in the initial design research, and the regeistering measurements features was later user tested.
+The prototype was designed according to the sources described in the initial design research, and the registering measurements features was later user tested.
 The design consisted of a welcome message with a menu of clickable buttons that displays the available options to the user.
 After clicking the “register measurement” button, a procedure to measure blood pressure is initiated.
 This procedure guides you through each step of measuring blood pressure.
 When the user finally enters the blood pressure values, limited in the prototype to two specific blood pressures values, there is a request to double-check whether the user entered the correct values.
 All input is submitted via clickable buttons that send texts corresponding to the text on the button itself.
 Next to each message received from the bot, there is a small picture that clarifies to the user that it is communicating with the bot.

 The prototype for notification settings was created with Figma.
 The design differed from the prototype using Botsociety.
 Both started with presenting a welcome message and a menu of available options to the user, but in this case only the functionality for the notification settings had been implemented.
 When clicking the button to show notification settings, the notification settings for each type of measurement are listed separately.
 This information includes how often notifications will be given before/after the measurements are due and if the notification is to be sent via a chat message, SMS or email.
 At the bottom there is a clickable button with the text “new notification”.
 When creating a new notification, the type of measurement and notification option are selected with the help of checkboxes, while the time for the notification is selected with the help of a scroll-function.